 This section deals with quality standards, customer complaints procedures, monitoring customer satisfaction, feedback, dealing with problems and continuous improvement.

 Our organisation has quality systems and standards that are integrated into the working of our organisation to deliver quality services and products.
 This also helps the employees to enhance their work experience.
 These standards imply the meaning of quality, why it is important and also the effects it has on the organisation.
 When we pay attention to quality, it means that we have set a high standard to deliver service in a consistent manner.
-This also saves cost on doing things over a second or third time.
+This also saves costs on doing things for a second or third time.

-Our directorate which is Adult social care has its own standards that are expected of all staff working within that directorate and of the organisation.
+Our directorate, which is adult social care, has its own standards that are expected of all staff working within that directorate and of the organisation.

-- Assess needs without delay and record all information relevant to the assessment and services thereafter
+- Assess needs without delay and record all information relevant to the assessment and services thereafter.

-- Respect peoples’ choices, privacy, dignity, personality and confidentiality of the information they provide
+- Respect peoples’ choices, privacy, dignity, personality and confidentiality of the information they provide.

-- Value partnership working with individuals, families, community workers and agencies
+- Value partnership working with individuals, families, community workers and agencies.

 - Be customer centred and consider their overall safety and welfare through regular reviews and visits or calls.

-- Promote independence and protect them from harm or danger by creating a safe living environment
+- Promote independence and protect them from harm or danger by creating a safe living environment.

-- Protect the rights of customers and ensure that they do not harm themselves or others
+- Protect the rights of customers and ensure that they do not harm themselves or others.

-- Be accountable for one’s own work
+- Be accountable for one’s own work.

 - Respect equal opportunities and diversity.

-- Be reliable and dependable and honour work commitments
+- Be reliable and dependable and honour work commitments.

-- Adhere to policies and procedures and report dangerous, abusive or discriminatory behaviour
+- Adhere to policies and procedures and report dangerous, abusive or discriminatory behaviour.

-- Meet relevant standards of practice by maintaining clear and accurate records, work openly and take necessary training and guidance where necessary to improve knowledge and skills
+- Meet relevant standards of practice by maintaining clear and accurate records, work openly and take necessary training and guidance where necessary to improve knowledge and skills.

-- Quality control methods are in place to monitor levels of performance
+- Quality control methods are in place to monitor levels of performance.

-- Deliver service in the agreed specification, budget, timescale and quality
+- Deliver service in the agreed specification, budget, timescale and quality.

-4.2 Explain the value of agreeing quality standards and timescales
+4.2 Explain the Value of Agreeing Quality Standards and Timescales

-Agreeing quality standards and timescales are the commitments an organisation makes to its customers and it clearly tells the customers what they can expect and when.
+Agreeing quality standards and timescales are the commitments an organisation makes to its customers, and it clearly tells the customers what they can expect and when.

-- It sets the expectations with internal and external customers and with colleagues
+- It sets the expectations with internal and external customers and with colleagues.

-- It encourages improvements in service and also ensures consistency in service
+- It encourages improvements in service and also ensures consistency in service.

-- All steps involved in the process are accurate and quick
+- All steps involved in the process are accurate and quick.

 - There is a standard or measure against which the product or service can be measured and monitored.